 Priced at $6500, this Nikon model is a top choice for sports photographers, wedding photographers, or any other type of serious photographer that requires speed, reliability, and durability.

-Canon has upgraded its iconic 1D model by featuring a new sensor with even more dynamic range than its predecessors.
+Canon has upgraded its iconic 1D model by featuring a new sensor with an even more dynamic range than its predecessors.
 The Canon EOS-1D Mark II remains a go-to for professional photographers and videographers.
-The 4K/60p video offered in this model definitely won’t disappoint even the most serious videographers.
+This model’s 4K/60p video definitely won’t disappoint even the most serious videographers.

 Priced at $5500, this powerhouse camera is one of the priciest DSLRs on the market today.